-We host a back to school night prior to the new school year starting where students will tour their classrooms and speak with their teachers for the upcoming school year.
-The Title I teacher also greeted parents at Parent/Teacher conferences to inform them of the school's Title I program.
 The district will hold a Title I Family Literacy Night in the second semester.
 Parents are encouraged to provide feedback on these nights.
-We also host an EL potluck in the Spring of the school year to celebrate the student's accomplishments and the different heritages.
+We also host a EL potluck in the Spring of the school year to celebrate the student's accomplishments and the different heritages.